 It was a whirlwind trip, and with the limited time I had there it meant I didn’t get to visit Patagonia or Atacama but instead forced me to visit some slightly less common Chilean locations.
 Fantastic!
 I explored Santiago and discovered it is definitely a city worth spending some time in.
 Then I headed to Valparaiso which I now rate as one of my favourite places in the world!
 I also spent a night at Matzanas on the coast, and stopped off a Vina del Mar.

-It was an epic week, and if you’re interesting make sure you check out my 1 week Chile itinerary HERE!
+It was an epic week, and if you’re interesting make sure you check out my post on a 1 week Chile itinerary!

 After being back home for a week, I then headed off skiing to Les Gets in the French Alps to celebrate my 30th birthday with my family.
 It was a pretty great way to mark the turning of a decade!
 I love skiing and go every year.
 There is nothing like the feeling of flying down a slope, with the beautiful alpine scenery surrounding!